 TASK

-The tool needed to be versatile to accommodate the unique requirements of a wide variety of clinical trials, yet intuitive for non-technical staff to use effectively without specialized coding knowledge.
+The tool needed to be versatile to accommodate the unique requirements of a wide variety of clinical trials, yet intuitive for non-technical staff to use effectively without having specialized coding knowledge.

 Timeframe